Crocker child murders: Subsequent developments

-Roy Prater, who in February 2020 pleaded guilty to murder and concealing a death, will not face Georgia's death penalty.
+In February 2020, Roy Prater pleaded guilty to murder and concealing a death.
+He became the first of the five suspects to plead guilty in order to avoid Georgia's death penalty.
 In late October of that year, the children's stepmother, Candice Crocker, pleaded guilty to murder, torture, sexual battery, and keeping both Elwyn Jr. and Mary in dog crates.
 She agreed to testify against her husband, mother, and brother to escape the death penalty.
 She will serve a term of life imprisonment without parole.

-The principal suspect, Elwyn Crocker Sr., faces multiple counts including murder, child cruelty, false imprisonment, and concealing a death.
+The principal suspect, Elwyn Crocker Sr., faced multiple counts including murder, child cruelty, false imprisonment, and concealing a death.
 Crocker's mother-in-law, Kim Wright, was charged with multiple counts including malice murder, felony murder, sexual battery, concealing a death, and false imprisonment.
 Her son, Mark Anthony Wright, was charged with multiple counts of malice murder, the felony murder of Mary Crocker, child cruelty, concealing a death, and false imprisonment.
-All three defendants pleaded not guilty and could face the death penalty if convicted.
-Their trials were not formally scheduled by the court, although separate hearings have been held in the case of Elwyn Crocker Sr.
+All three defendants initially pleaded not guilty and faced the death penalty if convicted.

 In November 2024, an Effingham County judge denied a motion filed by defense attorneys in 2019 to dismiss the original indictment against the three remaining defendants; the attorneys claimed that the grand jury charged with the case had been "compromised".

-Crocker Sr., who faces Georgia's death penalty for the murders, returned to the Effingham County Courthouse on August 19, 2025, for further evidentiary hearings.
-His lawyers announced that they will contest the use in any future trial of "digital images and other evidence recorded on several devices taken from the [Crocker family] home during the investigation".
-The images are said to show the abuse of both children by certain family members.
+Crocker Sr. returned to the Effingham County Courthouse on August 19, 2025, for further evidentiary hearings.
+His lawyers announced that they would contest the use in any future trial of "digital images and other evidence recorded on several devices taken from the [Crocker family] home during the investigation".
+The images were said to show the abuse of both children by certain family members.

-Mark Wright, the brother of Candice Crocker, pleaded guilty in early 2025 to multiple charges that include second-degree murder, child cruelty, and concealing the children's deaths.
-He will not face the death penalty.
-Court hearings began in October to determine his sentence.
+Mark Wright, the brother of Candice Crocker, pleaded guilty in early 2025 to multiple charges that included second-degree murder, child cruelty, and concealing the children's deaths, thus avoiding the death penalty.
+In November, he received the maximum total sentence of 80 years in prison.

-In September 2025, Kim Wright, the mother of Candice Crocker and Mark Wright, pleaded guilty in a "negotiated plea deal" that requires her future testimony in court.
+In September 2025, Kim Wright, the mother of Candice Crocker and Mark Wright, pleaded guilty in a "negotiated plea deal" that required her future testimony in court.
 She will serve a lifetime prison sentence without the possibility of parole.

+In February 2026, Roy Prater, Kim Wright's companion, died while in state custody and before his formal sentencing to a prison term.